 By 2020 more than 110 countries committed to a net zero emissions target by 2050, and China, the largest emitter by 2060.
-Carbon neutral means some emissions are still being generated but will be offset somewhere else, concluding in net zero emissions.
-Clean energy amongst many factors will be the trend of the decade.
-What the Paris Agreement attempts to uphold is making sure global warming stays within 2C by 2100, but preferably closer to 1.5C.
+Carbon neutrality means some emissions are still being generated but will be offset somewhere else, concluding in net zero emissions.
+What the Paris Agreement attempts to uphold is making sure global temperatures stay within 2C by 2100, but preferably closer to 1.5C.
 However, according to the UN Emissions Gap Report 2020,

 "...despite a brief dip in carbon dioxide emissions caused by the COVID-19 pandemic, the world is still heading for a temperature rise in excess of 3°C this century – far beyond the Paris Agreement goals of limiting global warming to well below 2°C and pursuing 1.5°C."

-With so many countries recently committing to net zero plans in the future, it is easier to let go of some of the uncertainty of where the planet's resources and environment is going.
-In the past governments would make ambiguous plans and people wouldn't abide.
+With so many countries recently committing to net zero targets in the future, it is easier to let go of some of the uncertainty of where the planet's resources and environment are going.
 Global warming is a personal and collective problem.
 The main goal is to limit global warming and governments, businesses and individuals should all be involved.

-We have summarized some of the upcoming laws and policies of notable nations doing their part to improve the climate crisis.
+Some of the world's most renowned nations have laws and policies in place to help tackle climate change.
 Many nations and regions are enthusiastic and willing to invest billions of dollars, time, and infrastructure in the race to net zero.
 See how your region is taking action and how you can be part of the solution.

-Globally, C40 cities have set net zero targets and signed to reduce carbon emissions while constructing buildings that are net zero rated.
-They run off of renewables and don’t produce carbon emissions.
-By 2030 the goal is that every new building will be green and by 2050 that every building be green in accordance with the Paris Agreement.
+Globally, C40 cities have set net zero targets and signed to reduce GHG emissions while constructing buildings that are net zero rated.
+They run off from renewables and don’t produce greenhouse gas emissions.
+The objective by 2030 is for every newly constructed building to be green and by 2050, this goal expands to cover all buildings in line with the Paris Agreement.
 Out of all the initiatives we could choose to focus on, this one is the most important.
 After all, buildings are responsible for approximately half of emissions and power consumption.
 While it's true that many factors contribute to these numbers, we can chip away at them little by little.

-The World Green Building Council is also a global project working towards net zero emissions in the entire building industry by 2050 and net zero in all new buildings by 2030.
+The World Green Building Council is also a global project working towards net zero 2050 in the entire building industry and achieving net zero targets in all new buildings by 2030.
 Many countries are involved in the project including the Green Building Councils for the following nations so far: Brazil, Canada, Australia, Columbia, Croatia, The Netherlands, The UAE, Spain, Finland, South Africa, Guatemala, Hong Kong, India, Ireland, Jordan, New Zealand, Norway, Poland, Singapore, Sweden, The UK, The US, Indonesia, Italy, The Philippines, Chile, China, Alliance France, and The German Sustainable Building Council.

-Although over 110 countries have a net zero goal in compliance with The Paris Agreement, they have yet to set policies and laws.
+Over 110 countries have pledged to reach net zero emissions in compliance with The Paris Agreement, but they are yet to set adequate policies and laws to battle climate change.
 The Energy and Climate Intelligence Unit offers a Net Zero Tracker to list countries in the "Net Zero Emissions Race".
-So far only two countries, Bhutan and Suriname, have achieved negative emissions status while still few other countries have made legally binding agreements, proposals, or have only discussed action plans to take.
-The countries with legally binding agreements so far are: Sweden, the UK, France, Denmark, New Zealand, and Hungary.
-Countries with proposed legalization include: Canada, South Korea, Spain, Chile, Fiji and the EU Member States.
+So far only two countries, Bhutan and Suriname, have achieved negative carbon dioxide emissions status while still few other countries have made legally binding agreements, and proposals, or have only discussed action plans to take.
+The countries with legally binding agreements so far are Sweden, the UK, France, Denmark, New Zealand, and Hungary.
+Countries with proposed legalisation include Canada, South Korea, Spain, Chile, Fiji and the EU Member States.
 There are many countries with in-policy documents including but not limited to: the United States, China, Japan, and Germany.

 Bhutan receives more greenhouse gases from the world than it emits.
 Since it is a country that is mostly forested with 750,000 people, they mostly work in agriculture and forestry.
-Being mostly Buddhist and focused on health and happiness, they have preserved the natural environment as best as they've been able to.
+Because they are largely Buddhist and prioritize health and happiness, they have done their best to protect the environment and have been effective at tackling climate change.
 Although they work in forestry they had banned logging exports in 1999.
-Legally, Bhutan must stay 60% covered in forest at all times making it more eco-friendly for the world.
+Legally, Bhutan must stay 60% covered in the forest at all times making it more eco-friendly for the world.
 They also use hydropower as their electricity source.

 CNN says, "[this export] offsets another 4.4 million tons of annual CO2 emissions."

-The United Nations reports Suriname is 93% covered in forest so it absorbs more greenhouse gases than it emits.
+The United Nations reports Suriname is 93% covered in the forest so it absorbs more greenhouse gases than it emits.
 They are also the second country to have made updated plans to fight climate change.
 The Marshall Islands was the first.
 Despite they are a small country, they are committed and enthusiastic about global warming prevention and doing their part.
 Countries like this are also susceptible to climate change worse than most although they are the least contributing.
-This will cost Suriname $969 million USD to keep carbon emissions down.
+This will cost Suriname $969 million USD to keep greenhouse gas emissions down.
 Their plan is to commit to 93% forest cover in their country and keep renewable energy sources over 35% by 2030.
 Agriculture contributes to 40% of their emissions so they are dedicated to climate-smart farming like converting biomass into energy, promoting sustainable land management, and water resource management.
-Finally, they will improve public transportation to be more eco-friendly.
+Furthermore, public transportation will become more sustainable too.

 According to Sweden’s Climate Act and Climate Policy Framework, in 2017, Sweden set itself up for carbon neutrality by 2045 so the amount of greenhouse gases they emit will be “reduced by the natural ecocycle” and projects being done by Sweden abroad.
 They also plan on receiving negative emissions ratings thereafter, by producing zero emissions and improving the environment elsewhere.
 Every fourth year Sweden will draw up new policy and budget goals that work coherently.
-One of their goals is to reach a reduction of emissions by 70% (from 2010) in the area of ground transportation by 2030.
+One of their goals is to reach emission reductions by 70% (from 2010) in the area of ground transportation by 2030.

-In 2019 Theresa May set a net zero target and put in place a goal for net zero emissions by 2050 for the UK.
+In 2019 Theresa May set a net zero target and put in place a goal for reaching net zero emissions by 2050 for the UK.
 The UK was the first G7 country to have aimed for this goal.
 They had cut emissions by 29% between 2010 and 2019.
-There are strong doubts that they will keep up their goals as it will be very expensive but they are making as much effort as possible to reduce their carbon footprint in the world and have many reasons to be optimistic they will achieve net zero by 2050, as they have reduced oil and gas usage as well in an economy that has grown by a fifth.
-In 2019 alone they had cut carbon emissions by 2.9%, reducing them every year for seven years which is a record.
+There are strong doubts that they will keep up their goals as it will be very expensive but they are making as much effort as possible to reduce their carbon footprint in the world and have many reasons to be optimistic they will achieve their net zero target by 2050, as they have reduced oil and gas usage as well in an economy that has grown by a fifth.
+In 2019 alone they had cut GHG emissions by 2.9%, reducing them every year for seven years which is a record.
 These low-level emissions in the UK haven’t been achieved since 1888.

 Additionally, green jobs are expected to crop up as a result of this new goal according to the UK government: